 If you’re going camping with family or friends, we recommend buying a good 6-person tent that fits everybody comfortably.
-But which one is right for you?
+But which one is the best 6 person tent for you?

 We spent hours researching 6-person tents to find you the best choice in terms of size, quality and ease of use.
 Our editor’s choice is the Coleman Elite WeatherMaster 6-Person, the second-best choice is the Coleman Sundome 6-Person Tent and the third-best choice is the Bushnell Shield Series 6 Instant Cabin tent.